Security on campus

 This service can be contacted via the internal security extension for each campus (listed below) or at one of the Emergency Security Telephone Call Points.
 Student or Staff ID needs to be produced for the use of this service.

 Call for the service well before leaving your building, to arrange a time and place to meet the Security Services Escort.
 Keep in mind that it may take them a short time to arrive.

 Escort service contacts Area Telephone North Terrace Campus 831 35990 Adelaide Health & Medical Sciences (AHMS) 0477 889 192 Waite Campus 831 37200 Roseworthy Campus 831 37999 Thebarton Campus 831 35990 National Wine Centre 831 37999

 SECURITY SERVICE ESCORT TIMETABLE

 All users are requested to arrive 10-15 minutes prior to departure

-There are Emergency Telephone call points at various locations throughout the University.
-They are easily recognisable by their blue and white chequered band with 'Emergency Phone' printed in red.
+There are emergency telephones at various locations throughout the University.
+They are easily recognisable by their blue and white chequered band with 'emergency phone' printed in red.

-The Emergency Telephones will connect you directly to the University's Security Service.
-Operate the phone via a single press button - no dialling necessary.
+The emergency telephones will connect you directly to the University's Security Service.
+Press the button to operate the phone, no money or dialling is necessary.

-You are invited to attend one of our FREE self-defence courses.
+When it comes to safety on campus, come along to one of our FREE self-defence courses.
 The courses are between one and three hours duration and are usually held between 5.00 pm and 8.00 pm on the University's North Terrace campus.
 The course is informative, great fun & really teaches you how to look after yourself!

-To book for the next available course (individual or group) contact the Security Office on 08 831 35990.
-There is a $5 deposit which is completely refundable on the day of the course.
+To book for the next available course contact the Security Office on 08 831 35990.
+There is a $5 deposit which is refunded at the course.